Haufe-Lexware/hl.plone.boardnotifications/README.txt

 You can use a number of variables to produce meaningful mail texts using standard Python string conversion specifiers with the variable name as mapping key (i.e. %(variable_name)s).
 The following variables are available in the email templates:

 - all member properties as defined in portal_memberdata
-- conversation title: use %(threadtitle)s to reference the conversation title in
+- conversation title: use %(threadtitle)s to reference the conversation's title in
-- conversation URL: use %(threadurl)s to reference the conversation URL
+- conversation URL: use %(threadurl)s to reference the conversation's URL
-- forum title: use %(boardtitle)s to reference the forum title
+- forum title: use %(boardtitle)s to reference the forum's title
-- comment URL: use %(commenturl)s to reference the comment url
+- comment URL: use %(commenturl)s to reference the comment's url

 Personalized Mail Salutations
 -----------------------------